 Submit updates as needed and/or a final report (all of Schedules 1 and 2) within 72 hours of the incident.
-For criterion 14 only, updates can be submitted within 7 calendar days of a determination of new or changed attribute information.

 For NERC reporting entities registered in the United States; NERC has approved that the form DOE-417 meets the submittal requirements for NERC.
 There may be other applicable regional, state and local reporting requirements.